CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 >**Important**: Perform the Validation after completing, **Task 4**.
 Otherwise you may get validation as failed.

 ### Task 2.3: Create a storage account

+In this task, you will learn how to create a storage account in Azure to store your documents in a blob container.

 1. Return to the home page of the Azure portal, and then select the **&#65291;Create a resource** button.